-Common Pitfalls to Avoid in Cybersecurity Contracts
+10 Common Pitfalls in Cybersecurity Contracts and How to Avoid Them

 1. Overlooking Key Security Clauses

-Define expectations with specific standards, not subjective terms.
-Reference recognized frameworks like NIST SP 800-53 for technical controls, ISO/IEC 27001 for management systems, or required CMMC levels.
-Spell out how vendors document compliance and cooperate during investigations.
+Spell out how vendors must document compliance and cooperate during investigations.
 Concrete language enables you to demand evidence, trigger remedies, and recover costs rather than hoping for voluntary cooperation after an incident occurs.

 2. Ignoring Regulatory and Compliance Requirements